Introduction

 controller.skipAd()

-AdPlayerInReadController also provides additional functinality:
+AdPlayerInReadController also provides additional functionality:

 val controller: AdPlayerInReadController